 “Have I ever told you about my grandmother?”

-“Yes, you said she died three years ago.”
-She replied slightly getting confused about the strange question.
+“Yes, you said she died three years ago,” she replied, slightly confused about the strange question.

 “Yeah, I told you I was her favorite grandson.
 I remember when I was little, she spoiled me silly.
 She tolerated a lot of nonsense from me, things she never tolerated from my father when he was my age at the time.
 Then just before she died, she called me and gave me this.”

-He brought out a ring box and opened it to reveal a sparkling ring.
-Ify gasped.
-Her heart was beating wildly.
-It finally happening!
+He brought out small a ring box and opened it to reveal a engagement sparkling ring.
+Ify gasped, her heart beating wildly.
+It was finally happening!

 She majestically walked into the building greeting her co-workers.
 They stopped to stare at her curiously.
 She walked into the office she shared with best friends, Halima and Moji and other colleagues, basking in the attention everyone was giving her.
 Getting to her cubicle, she settled down to work.
 Her friends walked up to her.

-“You want to tell us that all this your catwalking was for nothing?”
+“You want to tell us all this your cat walking was for nothing?”
 Halima asked.

 “I’m getting married!”
-Ify announced, unable to contain herself and showed off her engagement ring.
+Ify showed off her engagement ring, unable to contain her excitement.